ryanctlin/Lucifer/README.md

-# Lucifer
-Grade 12 AP Physics Summative; Single-Pixel Camera
+# Grade 12 AP Physics Summative: Single-Pixel Camera

 *Check the releases page for the Windows executable and more information.*